 - Tour the school(s) that interest you, and talk with the principal and teachers to get a feel for whether its a fit.

 - Attend enrollment fairs, these usually occur in December and January.

 How do I access EOC's online application?

 Go to Enrolloak.org and click on the blue “EOC Application” button at the top of the page.
 This will take you to SchoolMint, our online application platform also used by OUSD.
 If this is your first visit to SchoolMint, you will need to create an account using your email address and/or mobile phone number.
 Once you have logged on, follow the steps to create a Family Profile and, if you are ready, start applying to schools.
 You can use your same login information to access your application at any time to add or subtract schools or make other changes to your SchoolMint profile.
 You also can use your same login to apply to OUSD schools.

 Is the application available in multiple languages?

 Both the district’s and EOC’s online applications are available in six languages – Arabic, Chinese, English, Spanish, Khmer & Vietnamese.
 EOC paper applications will be available in English and Spanish.
-However we strongly encourage families to apply online.
-It’s fast.
-Its easy and there is less chance for errors.
-And you can apply using your smartphone, laptop, notebook or desktop computer.

 Can someone walk me through how to complete an application online?

 Yes, you may visit or call any participating Oakland charter public school, or call the Enroll Oakland Charters team at 510-454-9360 for support.
-Some schools will have parnet stations set up to guide families through the online application process.
+Some schools will have parent stations set up to guide families through the online application process.

 I don’t have an email address, and only use a landline – can I still apply?